It is usual page.

 - Rousseau Was Right: There are rarely any truly villainous characters.
 The finale to the Monkey and Secret Army series is a shining example.
 Even characters who were villainous in the original folk tales are depicted as having a softer side.

-- Soup Cans: The nest puzzle in Cherry Blossoms.
+- Solve the Soup Cans: The nest puzzle in Cherry Blossoms.

 - Super Zeroes: Birds Egg 2 has Uncle using a transformation belt to become...CANDLE MAN!

 - What Could Have Been: EG24 user Prid made a beta for Minoto Quest, a side-scrolling platformer about the Minoto series, but nothing ever came of it.